 If you only have time for one Bear Lake Corridor trail, this is it!
 5 miles from the Glacier Gorge lot or 5.8 from Bear Lake, it’s a moderate trail to a stunning lake!
-We arrived at the lot around 3:30pm on a 4-6pm timed entry.
-The crowds were heading back by then, and once we passed Alberta Falls, we only saw a handful of hikers.
+We’ve always hiked this trail in the afternoon and encounter people returning, but we’ve had the lake to ourselves!

 The trail has some wonderful views, and a pretty creek crossing.
 Near the end, the trail disappears and turns to large, flat rocks.
 We saw bighorn sheep tracks in the mud between the rocks, but didn’t see any actual sheep, sadly.
 When you start to wonder if you’ve gone off trail, you’ll come to Mills Lake.

-It was surreal, we were the only people there.
+Being the only perople there is surreal.
 The mountains peaks reflecting sundown, a calm lake, an osprey overhead.
 So quiet we felt compelled to whisper, I imagined we had entered nature’s cathedral, a place heaven touched earth.
 I wish I could fully impart the beauty and awe, but my words and even photos don’t do it justice.
-We’re planning a backcountry camping trip this summer so we can see this place at both dawn and dusk.
+Visit in early summer and you’ll be treated to snowmelt waterfall views too!

 The lake is named for Enos Mills, often called the Father of Rocky Mountain National Park.
 He was a chief advocate for the creation of this national park, spending his life here as a guide and naturalist.
 His statue stands in Estes Park today, and I felt compelled to pay it a visit after seeing Mills Lake.
 Thank you Mr. Mills!